zmstone/hocon-schema-viewer/public/rootdoc.md

 * `emqx_schema:duration()`, time duration, another format of integer()
 * ...

-::: tip Tip
+::: tip
 The primitive types are mostly self-describing, so there is usually not a lot to document.
 For types that are not so clear by their names, the field description is to be used to find the details.
 :::

-### Config Paths
+## Config Paths

 If we consider the whole EMQX config as a tree, to reference a primitive value, we can use a dot-separated names form string for